apizzo1/Hindsight_2020/README.md

 ## Features
 After running the Flask application, begin exploring the data by dragging the timeline slider and selecting a date at the upper-right corner of the page.
 This slider will continue to be available at the top of the page even after scrolling down.
 Below, you should see the visualizations respond.

-The image at the top of the page and the headline will reflect the front page article of the **New York Times**.
-The images (courtesy of Getty Images) in the slideshow are static; just a glimpse of major photos from the year.
+The image at the top of the page and the headline will reflect the **New York Times front page article**.
+More images are available in a five-image **Getty Images slideshow** that changes based on the month of the selected date.

 **Presidential approval and disapproval ratings** are fully visible and interactive, and the selected date is emphasized.

 **Ongoing wildfires, contained wildfires, and protests** can be viewed and toggled on the interactive map.
 State borders are also visible and hoverable.
-If you click on a state, the panel next to it will populate state-specific values on COVID-19 growth, unemployment, and baseline changes in mobility, all specific to the selected date.
-A table below will display the total contained/active fires and total protests on the selected date, both nationally as well as for the selected state.
+If a state is clicked, the panel next to it will populate **state-specific information** on COVID-19 growth, unemployment, and baseline changes in mobility, all specific to the selected date.
+A table below the map will display the total contained/active fires and total protests on the selected date, both nationally as well as for the selected state. *Note*: the map may require additional loading time.

 **National COVID-19 data** can be viewed by daily case increases or total cases and deaths up to the selected date.
 The mixed bar/line graph can be hovered over for details.